 - 1. Read data input from the connected microcontroller - 2.
 Process that data according to our research - 3.
-Display the data in real-time to the user - 4.
-Handle any necessary emergency messaging based on the severity of the potential accident
+Display the data in real-time to the user

 The team employed an application programming interface (API) to complete the first part of the functionality.
 API's are used to handle any messaging between software programs via pushing information to a given URL and then receiving that data with a "get" call.
 The photon already pushed its data to an API, so the application needed only to grab the data from that URL.
 Processing the data was even more straightforward.
 In the app, we set data constraints based on our research and executed different commands based on whether the incoming data matched or exceeded those predetermined values.
 These various commands were set to handle real-time data display, changing a displayed number and color to indicate the severity of a post-accident injury correctly.
-For the final process, we once again employed an API.
-The Twilio Java helper library uses its own API to send SMS to a given phone number.
-An early version of the application is shown in figure 13.
+We had set green for readings below 30G, yellow for readings between 30G and 58G, orange between 58G and 80G, and finally red for anything beyond 80G.
+Figure 17, a visual from the University of Michigan was the main source for how we determined our thresholds for each range.